-The construction of the Cheecham Lateral was completed in the fourth quarter of 2006 and it became operational during the second quarter of 2007.
-See "General Development of the Fund - Developments in 2007 - Oil Sands Infrastructure - Cheecham Lateral".
-This 56 kilometre 16-inch pipeline has a capacity of 136,000 bbls/d and delivers SCO from the Syncrude Project to other oil sands production facilities for use as diluent.
-The Cheecham Lateral is fully contracted to shippers and contributed \$4.7 million in revenue during 2007.
+The construction of the Cheecham Lateral was completed in the fourth quarter of 2006 and became operational during the second quarter of 2007.
+This 56 kilometre 16-inch pipeline has a transportation service capacity of 136,000 bbls/d and delivers SCO from the Syncrude Project to other oil sands production facilities for use as diluent.
+The Cheecham Lateral is fully contracted to shippers and revenue is not dependent on throughput.
+The Cheecham Lateral contributed \$5.7 million in revenue during 2008 compared to \$4.7 million in revenue during 2007.
+Actual throughput volume on this pipeline averaged 22,629 bbls/d in 2008.